e-gov/TARA-Doku/TechnicalSpecification.md

 The application must choose the `kellade_lubatud_erinevus` value.
 These checks are required for preventing attacks and confusion.

-The identity token must be used immediately, within 5 minutes.
-When the time limit is exceeded, the identity token will be not issued.
+The identity token must be used immediately or within 30 seconds.
+When the time limit is exceeded, the identity token will not be issued.

 #### 5.1.6 Verifying the authentication method used in authentication